FEEL A CONNECTION TO THE COLLEGE

-IES is deeply committed to honouring Indigenous Australia and providing genuine opportunities for our students to learn more about Indigenous people and their stories and cultures, and we are grateful for the involvement of the Indigenous community in IES activities, including our artist-in-residence program.
+IES is deeply committed to honouring Indigenous Australia and providing genuine opportunities for our students to learn more about Indigenous people and their stories and cultures.

 The mural by premier Australian and Chinese street artists spanning the façade of 495 Boundary Street Spring Hill depicts two different faces and signals both the school’s passionate global outlook, and commitment to honouring the Indigenous history of the area.
 The mural is a collaboration between Sheep Chen from Jiaxing, China and Melbourne’s Matt Adnate, commissioned by IES as part of the 2019 Brisbane Street Art Festival.